Objects, Models and Constants

 Algo Modes and Other Constants

-class blueshift.api.AlgoMode(value)
+class blueshift.protocol.AlgoMode(value)

 Track the current running mode of algo - live or backtest.
 BACKTEST for backtesting mode and LIVE for live mode.